Dodgers rally on HRs by Martin, Freese to beat Rockies 5-3

 Cody Bellinger drew a leadoff walk against González before A.J.
 Pollock took a called third strike.
 Matt Beaty singled sharply to right field and Bellinger rounded second, nearly getting caught too far off the bag, but Ryan McMahon failed to get the tag down in time on Charlie Blackmon’s throw.

 González was replaced by Bryan Shaw (2-2), who retired Kiké Hernández on a fly out.
 Martin followed and launched a 2-2 pitch into left field, giving the Dodgers their first lead of the game.

-Freese’s solo shot made it 4-2.
+“He still has that pulse,” Roberts said of Martin.
+“One of the biggest hits of the year for us.”

-Justin Turner tied a career high with his 27th homer, a solo shot into the lower left-field seats in the eighth that extended the Dodgers’ lead to 5-2.
+Turner’s solo shot into the lower left-field seats in the eighth extended the Dodgers’ lead to 5-2.

 Closer Kenley Jansen survived another shaky ninth to earn his 28th save.
 He walked McMahon with one out before pinch-hitter Yonder Alonso doubled to center.
 Pinch-runner Yonathan Daza scored on Tony Wolters’ groundout to second, making it 5-3.
 Raimel Tapia grounded out to first with a runner on third for the final out.